mcorino/wxRuby3/lib/wx/doc/extra/11_drawing_and_dc.md

 life cycles could well be kept alive beyond the scope of it's creation.
 This will not always cause problems but could and does not really have an upside.

-To prevent confusion and potential problems wxRuby defines all `Wx::DC` derived classes to be abstract classes that cannot be instantiated using `new`.
-Rather all `Wx::DC` derived classes provide `::draw_on` factory methods to create temporary dc objects that will be passed on to blocks given and will only exist for the duration of the execution of the block.
+To prevent confusion and potential problems wxRuby defines all {Wx::DC} derived classes to be abstract classes that cannot be instantiated using `new`.
+Rather all {Wx::DC} derived classes provide `::draw_on` factory methods to create temporary dc objects that will be passed on to blocks given and will only exist for the duration of the execution of the block.
 This will guarantee proper DC cleanup when leaving it's usage scope.